 MELENUDO INDIANS.
 The Melenudo Indians, known only from the middle eighteenth century, appear to have been a band of Lipan Apache Indians.
 They were reported as enemies of the Hasinai Caddos and the Yojuane Indians, a Tonkawan tribe.
 One source indicates that the Melenudos were neighbors of the Yojuanes.
 This suggests that the Melenudo Indians were ranging an area west or southwest of present Waco.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "MELENUDO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmm24.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "MELENUDO INDIANS," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/bmm24.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.